kennethgring/40kBattleSim/README.md

 Get the defender with the corresponding primary key, if it exists and the user has access to it.

-## `Entry<Simulation> getSimulation(UserId userId, Pk pk)`

-Get the simulation with the corresponding primary key, if it exists and the user has access to it.

 ## `class UserId`

 User ID type.